Xander-AJ/S3-static-website-using-Terraform/README.md

 # Navigate to the project directory:

-cd S3-static-website-using-Terraform
+Cd S3-static-website-using-Terraform

 # Initialize Terraform:

-terraform init
+Terraform init

 # Apply the Terraform configuration:

-terraform apply
+Terraform apply

 # Project Structure
 The project structure is organized as follows: